- About Us

 - Contact Us

-Are you an independent contractor?
+Are you a 1099 independent contractor?
 If so, your status gives you certain rights and responsibilities.
 At Brady & Associates, we represent independent contractors in a variety of work-related legal issues.
 If you have experienced a problem with the business you are working for, we can help.

 For a free phone consultation, call our lawyers at (913) 696-0925, or contact us online.